jimporter/mike/README.md

 ```

 * `alias_type`: The method to create aliases; one of:
+  * `symlink`: Create a symbolic link from the alias to the base directory of
+    the documentation
   * `redirect`: Create an HTML redirect for each page of the documentation
   * `copy`: Copy all the files of the documentation to the alias's path
 * `redirect_template`: The template file to use when creating HTML redirects; if